 Bermudian Dollar is the official currency here and it’s set at the same rate as the US Dollar.

 The average life span here is a very healthy 81 years.

 17. Bermuda’s industry is booming.

 Its industry consists of international business, tourism, and light manufacturing.

 The main exports include re-exports of pharmaceuticals.

-Do you know any interesting facts about Bermuda that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Bermuda?
+Share them in the comments below!